linalricaurte/Ontogeny_GF/README.md

 Setup
 -----
  * store all codes in a dedicated working directory
- * store tracking and metadata made available through Dryad in a subfolder 'Data' of your working directory
+ * store tracking and metadata made available through Zenodo (https://zenodo.org/records/17832426) of your working directory
  * open R Studio and create R project in the same working directory
  * run scripts one by one in the following order: